Polisher/fluent_manifest/README.md

 ##How to Build?

-To initialize your local repository using the AospExtended trees, use a command like this:
+To initialize your local repository using the FluentOS Android trees, use a command like this:

         repo init -u git://github.com/FluentOS-DevLab/fluent_manifest.git -b fluent-1.0